Skip to main content

 Navigating the many waterways is by far the most popular way to tour the Amazon for it’s the most convenient and the most rewarding way to travel, as no other mode of touring will bring you as close to Amazon wildlife as a cruise.

-Whether it’s enjoying a Peruvian Amazon tour in Puerto Maldanado, Manu or Iquitos, a Bolivian tour in Rurrenabaque, a Brazilian tour in Manaus or an Ecuadorian tour in the remote Kapawi region, you won’t be disappointed.
+Whether it’s enjoying a Peruvian Amazon holiday in Puerto Maldanado, Manu or Iquitos, a Bolivian tour in Rurrenabaque, a Brazilian tour in Manaus or an Ecuadorian tour in the remote Kapawi region, you won’t be disappointed.
 You may choose a luxury Amazon River tour on-board a first-class cruiser or stay in one of our chosen community run, eco-friendly lodges.

 The starting point of your Amazon tour will depend on which part of the Amazon you would like to explore.